-"An establishment which is engaged in the manufacturing of structural metal products but at the same time also carried out installation of the structural metal products at the construction site (involved in construction industries).
-The value of work done for installation work should be reported in this field."
+"An establishment which is engaged in the installation of the structural metal products at the construction site but at the same time also carried out manufacturing of structural metal products (involved in construction industries).
+The value of work done for manufacturing of structural metal products should be reported in this field."

-8.5 Income from other output n.e.c. (e.g. scrap, electricity, waste products etc.)
+8.5 Income from other output n.e.c (e.g. scrap, electicity, waste product etc.)

-Refers to income received by the establishment from sales of other output such as scrap, electricity generated, waste products etc.
+Refers to inc received by the establishment from sales of other output such as scrap, electricity generated, waste products etc. Please indicate the value and specify the output, if any.

-8.6 Professional fees received (e.g. accounting, management, engineering, legal services, research and development etc.)
+8.6 Professional fees received (e.g. accounting, management, engineering, legal services, research and development etc.) Refers to value of income received by the establishment from professional services such as